 Under EOL Leases, the lessee is obligated to comply with certain return conditions at redelivery which require the lessee to perform lease end maintenance work or make cash compensation payments at the end of the lease to bring the aircraft into a specified maintenance condition.
-Maintenance right asset in EOL Leases represent the difference in value between the contractual right to receive an aircraft in an improved maintenance condition on the acquisition date.
+Maintenance right asset in EOL Leases represent the difference in value between the contractual right to receive an aircraft in an improved maintenance condition together with EOL cash compensation as compared to the maintenance condition on the acquisition date.
 Maintenance right liabilities exist in EOL Leases if, on the acquisition date, the maintenance condition of the aircraft is greater than the contractual return condition in the lease and the Company is required to pay the lessee in cash for the improved maintenance condition.
 Maintenance right assets and liabilities, net are recorded as a separate component in property, plant and equipment on the consolidated statement of financial position.